An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Feedback Arc Set for Tournament Graphs

 where the expectation is taken over the choice of the pivots $k$ (line 12, Algorithm \ref{algorithm:two}: {\sf Recurse}). \end{lemma}

-Again, in order to use the above lemma, an equivalence between the terminating condition of {\sf ApproxLocalImprove} and the terminating condition of {\sf SampleAndRank}'s local optimization procedure must be shown: if {\sf ApproxLocalImprove} outputs $\pi$, then there cannot exist a cost improving single vertex move $(u \to j)$ remaining that is long enough, ($|j - \rho_{\pi}(u)| \geq \Theta(\ve N / \log n)$), and effective enough ($\text{TestMove}(\pi, V, W, u, j) \geq \Theta(\ve |j - \rho_{\pi}(u)| / \log n)$).
+Again, in order to use the above lemma, an equivalence between the terminating condition of {\sf ApproxLocalImprove} and the terminating condition of {\sf SampleAndRank}'s local optimization procedure must be shown: if {\sf ApproxLocalImprove} outputs $\pi$, then there cannot exist a \textbf{strong single vertex move} on $\pi$ anymore.
+A strong single vertex move $(u \to j)$ has the following two properties: \begin{itemize} \item It is long : $|j - \rho_{\pi}(u)| \geq \Theta(\ve N / \log n)$, and \item It is effective : $\text{TestMove}(\pi, V, W, u, j) \geq \Theta(\ve |j - \rho_{\pi}(u)| / \log n)$. \end{itemize} As long as there is no single vertex move satisfying both the above properties, the algorithm would obey the terminating condition of {\sf SampleAndRank}'s local optimization procedure.
 Proving this statement nearly establishes the first part of Theorem \ref{theorem:ptas}, and that is the key objective of the following section.